KyleMacPherson/cv/README.md

 ___Test Driven Development___

 As a Makers Academy graduate I place a strong emphasis on writing well tested code.
 I develop all my applications from user specifications, using these to write feature tests.
 I then build up to passing the feature tests with unit tests.
 This ensure that I deliver a high quality, easy to maintain code base that meets the specifications without adding unnecessary undocumented features.
 Full test coverage also enables me to refactor any code I have written while remaining assured that refactoring doesn’t break any features.
-Example of test coverage:

-_Ruby on Rails example:_

-_AngularJS example:_

 ___Object Oriented Design___

 I write clean code, comprised of single responsibility classes.
 This allows for reuse of features, easier reading, easier unit testing and easier extension and modification.
 I adhere to S.O.L.I.D principles when writing code and always write DRY code.

-_example:_

 ___Web Development___

 I’m very comfortable working and developing RESTful APIs.
 I’ve worked a lot with get and post requests in Ruby and JavaScript.
-_Example:_

 I’m confident writing and running my own servers, and deploying apps to Heroku.
 I’ve also worked with Amazon Web Services and know how to keep sensitive data in environment variables rather than pushing it to github!